 Guide to the Hillsdale Neighborhood in Portland, Oregon

-Located at the 6000's block of SW Capitol Highway are numerous small shops and eating places.
+Located in the 6000’s block of SW Capitol Highway are numerous small shops and eating places.
 You will find just about kind of store that you need in the shopping area.
-This include a bakery, bank, cleaners, clothing, ice cream, laundromat, liquor store, pharmacy, pet wash, post office, veterinary, and video store.
-Restaurants include a a number of ethic food establishment to include Chinese, Mexican, and Thai.
+This includes a bakery, bank, cleaners, clothing, ice cream, laundromat, liquor store, pharmacy, pet wash, post office, veterinary, and video store.
+Restaurants include a number of food establishment to include Chinese, Mexican, and Thai.
 The area also has a pizza and sandwich shop.

-The Hillsdale Farmers' Market is the only year round farmers market in the Portland metro area.
+The Hillsdale Farmers’ Market is a year-round farmers market.
 Attendance at the market is often over 3,000 people each Sunday.
 The winter schedule is every other week from December to April.
 The market is held in the parking lot between Rieke Elementary and Wilson High School where there is parking for several hundred cars.

 - Hillsdale News Get the local news.

 - The Hillsdale Community Foundation A volunteer-lead effort whose mission is the revitalization of the Hillsdale Town Center and the bettering the neighborhood as a whole.

 - Hillsdale Main Street The Main Street® approach is a community-driven, comprehensive method used to revitalize older, traditional business districts.

 In the 1880’s, Hillsdale was settled by German, Swiss and Italian immigrants.
 These new settlers cleared the forests and operated dairies and vegetable farms to supply food for the growing city of Portland.